SlackBuffer/digest_gopl/_notes/declarations-initializations.md

 - A `type` declaration defines a new **<mark>named type**</mark> that has the same underlying type as an existing type
     - `type name underlying-type`
 - Type declarations most often appear at package level
-    - Can also appear with blocks
+    - Can also appear within blocks
 - The named type provides a way to separate different and perhaps incompatible uses of the same underlying type so that they can't be mixed unintentionally

     ```go